officient/readable/docs/rules.md

 ### class-comment

-Avoid a class without a single comment at the top stating purpose
+Avoid a class without a single comment at the top stating purpose:

 ```JSON
 "class-comment": true